OctopusDeploy/docs/docs/packaging-applications/index.md

 position: 2
 ---

 Deploying software with Octopus Deploy involves defining your deployment process with predictable and repeatable steps.
-That process starts with the software you are deploying.
+That process starts with packaging the software you are deploying.

 Before you can deploy your software you need to: